Everything there is to know about Tenner

 - 15–19 years

-and four awards in each category:
+and five awards in each category:

-- Most inspiring individual
+- Most Inspiring Individual

-- Best overall group
+- Best Group

 History of Tenner

 ‘Make your Mark’, ‘Tenner Tycoon’, ‘Make your Mark with a Tenner’ and now simply ‘Tenner’.
 Different names, same idea!

-Enterprise UK founded ‘Make Your Mark with a Tenner’ in 2007 and ran successful challenges until the final Tenner campaign under Enterprise UK was run four years later.
+Enterprise UK founded ‘Make Your Mark with a Tenner’ in 2007 and ran successful challenges until 2011.
 The winding down of Enterprise UK was the perfect opportunity for Young Enterprise – the UK's largest enterprise education charity – to get involved with this great competition.
 In November 2012, it was confirmed that Young Enterprise would be running Tenner and we held our first Challenge in May 2013.

 In March 2017 we ran our fifth Challenge with almost 20,000 young people registering to take part.
 On average, 4 out of 5 teachers agree that Tenner benefitted students across all eight employability competencies.